 Drugs and Supplemental Thyroid

 The most important thing is the micronutrients covered above.
-In cases of deficiency, which most people will have, these should be supplemented, or the diet changed in order to get much needed supplies.
+In cases of deficiency, which most people will have, these should be supplemented, or the diet changed in order to get much-needed supplies.

-Besides drugs you can also supplement with desiccated thyroids from animals.
-These thyroid glands are going to contain many of the necessary cofactors needed to make best use of it, over synthetic drugs.
+Besides drugs, you can also supplement with desiccated thyroids from animals.
+These thyroid glands are going to contain many of the necessary cofactors needed to make the best use of it, over synthetic drugs.
 But while this is often a better choice than drugs, it needs to be treated with the same caution.

 Depending on the how far thyroid disease has gone many people may need to remain on either drugs or supplemental thyroid long-term.

 Herbs to Support Thyroid Function

 It is important to note that herbs cannot cure thyroid issues.
 As a multifaceted disease with many symptoms, this can only be “cured” by an overall lifestyle plan.
 That being said, herbs can certainly help in dealing with symptoms as well as helping the body return to a more effective ecology.
 Herbs work systemically and thus don’t effect one thing but the whole system.

 Ashwagandha helps with T3 and T4 production in the body.[1,2] At the same time, as an adaptogen, but not an overly stimulating one, it helps support the adrenal glands.
 It works in many cases of both hypo and hyperthyroidism.
 (However, some people with Hashimoto’s finds that it stimulates their immune system too much, exacerbating symptoms.
 But this is only in some people.
 Other’s with Hashimoto’s find it works well for them.)

 Nettle leaf (not the same as nettle root) works well in many thyroid cases.
 That is because of its effects on circulation, elimination, and inflammation in general.
 It also has a solid iodine content.